Mission and Vision Statements/Statement of Faith

-As the Lord provides, the 17 acres gives opportunity to have a Medical/Dental Clinic, Orphan Care Center, Christian Primary and Secondary School for children, and a Vocational Training Center for adults.
+As the Lord provides, the 17 acres gives opportunity to have a Bible School, Medical/Dental Clinic, Orphan Care Center, Christian Primary and Secondary School for children, and a Vocational Training Center for adults.
 We are currently planting numerous fruit bearing trees (mainly Mango and Orange trees) on the 17 acres which would bring in a future income to help supplement our ministry efforts.

 We welcome and covet the prayers of all faithful Christians.
 We commit to faithfully use our time and gifts given to us for the glory of Jesus Christ.
 We understand that mission work is costly.
 We agree with missionary Amy Carmichael who stated, “Mission work is no more and no less than an opportunity to die”.
 The willingness of Christians to suffer for the cause of Christ disarms sin’s power, as well as Satan’s, and shows that the Christian’s purpose in life is to live for God’s will (1 Peter 4:1-2; Revelation 12:11).
 We understand there are countries and people groups which may well require martyrdom to be reached with the glorious Gospel.
 Our motto for Christ corresponds with missionary statesman William Borden who said “No reserve, No retreat, No regret.”